Shougo/unite-session/README.md

 Commands
 --------

-:UniteSessionSave session-name
-                Saves session data in session-name.
-                Automatically saves over session-name if it exists.
+Save session data in <session-name>.
+This will override the session if it exists.

-                If session-name is omitted, |v:this_session| or
-                |g:unite_source_session_default_session_name| is used.
+    :UniteSessionSave <session-name>

+Load a session by <session-name>.
+This will create a new session with the given name if none exists.

-:UniteSessionLoad session-name
+    :UniteSessionLoad <session-name>
-                Loads session data from session-name.
-                If session-name is omitted, |v:this_session| or
-                |g:unite_source_session_default_session_name| is used.
-                If session data is not found, it is created.